papivot/cluster-api-aws/README.md

 cluster.cluster.x-k8s.io/workload-cluster created
 awscluster.infrastructure.cluster.x-k8s.io/workload-cluster created
 ```
-Validate within the AWS console that a new VPC with associated subnets, NAT gateway, security groups and a bastion server has been created.
+Validate within the AWS console that a new VPC with associated subnets, NAT gateway, security groups, LB, a bastion server etc has been created.
 This should take approx. 10 mins.

 * Step 2 - Creating the control plane machines.
 3 nodes in this example.